cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 ### 5.2.1 Debugging with `cvmfs_config`

 In order to find the cause of the issue, you should first find out *where* the issue is being caused.
-You can start by checking the client configuration for syntax errors:
+You can start by checking the client configuration:

 ```bash
 sudo cvmfs_config chksetup